bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 You create a technology, but then there's no immediate use for it.
 There are a few fringe uses and people who can use it and, they can kind of like enhance things they're already doing.
 But the whole Greenfields thing of things that didn't exist or didn't make sense before that suddenly makes sense.
-And you know, I think at this point, Noster tipping is probably something where people think, it didn't make sense before.
+And you know, I think at this point, Nostr tipping is probably something where people think, it didn't make sense before.
 You couldn't really do that with credit cards.

-Adam Jonas: 00:44:43
+Mark Erhardt: 00:44:43

 It didn't.
 I must admit, like on Stacker News, when I want to tip a post, and the little lightning zooms across the screen when I tip.
-It's just like I started Lightning wallet, but I put in a few thousand sets and I got some tips back, bigger account number now.
+It's just like I started Lightning wallet, but I put in a few thousand sats and I got some tips back, bigger account number now.
 It's neat.
-If I ever want to get those sets back, I can just pull them back to my Lightning wallet.
+If I ever want to get those sats back, I can just pull them back to my Lightning wallet.
 It's pretty neat.

 Rusty Russell: 00:45:08

 And look at Cashew and some of the other things, the Fedimint and stuff using Lightning as a glue, right?

-Adam Jonas: 00:45:12
+Mark Erhardt: 00:45:12

 Yeah.
 And just international payments.